Military Working

 Below" Sgt Mike Monger (Left) and Sgt Bill Cummings (Right)

-U-Tapao 1970-1971
+U-Tapao 1970_1971

 Sentry Dog at NKP, Thailand biting a decoy wearing the attack suit.
 The suit provided full protection except to the feet & head.
 The suit was hot and weighed over 60 pounds.
-Dogs were known to knock the decoy over during off leash attacks.
+Dogs were sometimes known to knock the decoy over during off leash attacks.
 The decoy could only lay on the ground and play like a turtle, until the dog was recovered by the handler.
 It was also not uncommon for a handler to be bit by his own dog for "interfering" with a off leash attack.
 Sentry Dogs were that aggressive!
 Photo Circa 68-69

 Photo Courtesy of George Conklin